CSC3170-2022Fall/project-team-1/README.md

 ## Implemented Functions

-- Chip models, operation types are fixed in this project(unchangable by consumers or plant owners).
+- Chip models, operation types are fixed in this project (unchangeable by consumers or plant owners).
 	- Possible chip models: i5, i7, i9.
 	- Possible operation types: Each chip model has its own version of "design-import, etch, bond, drill, test" so totally 15 operation types.
 - What consumers can do: